 The East Oakland native who claims 83rd and East 14th Street has come a long way from interning at the San Francisco Bay Guardian, where she turned lackluster news on the history of olive oil into her own column, telling captivating stories of the rise of the hip-hop and R&B era when Cali artists Too $hort, Tupac, and Tony!
 Toni!
 Toné! were just hitting the scene.
 Building her name as a music critic unknowingly elevated her to the position of a pioneer—for there were very few women at that time covering the music industry, and even fewer diving into hip-hop.

 But Danyel has never been afraid of pushing the envelope and ushering a new wave of traditions.
-In fourth grade it was her newspaper, The Weekly Arrow, where her byline reigned supreme with news of the latest happenings from her then High Point Street Los Angeles neighborhood—circulation of six.
+In fourth grade, it was her newspaper, The Weekly Arrow, where her byline reigned supreme with news of the latest happenings from her then High Point Street Los Angeles neighborhood—circulation of six.
 Now, it's HRDCVR, a magazine printed as a book for the “new everyone" that doesn't just serve one group, as often seen with both mainstream and affinity magazines, but all people regardless of race, religion, lifestyle, or beliefs.
 The “underserved" as she calls them.
-It's very much reflective of a society that we live in—where traditional lines have been blurred and barriers broken.
+It's very much reflective of the society that we live in—where traditional lines have been blurred and barriers broken.

 The couple worked hard to build a team just as diverse as the content, bringing in writers from all backgrounds—some by profession and some by passion—as well as people that they knew and respected from previous jobs and projects.
-They gave $1,000 media fellowships to journalists and a designer to be a part of the team who would push all aspects of reporting, storytelling and design—and brought on interns who understood the vision and were eager to play a role in bringing it to fruition.
+They gave $1,000 media fellowships to journalists and a designer to be a part of the team who would push all aspects of reporting, storytelling, and design—and brought on interns who understood the vision and were eager to play a role in bringing it to fruition.

-But of course creating something of this grandeur would take money.
+But of course, creating something of this grandeur would take money.
 A lot of it.
 And what better way to know who's interested and supports your mission than by starting a crowdfunding campaign?

 So they took to Kickstarter with an introduction video, promising a high-quality product with amazing visuals and diverse content.
 Every Monday they released the HRDlist, an email newsletter with catchy titles that curated diverse news headlines from around the world.
 They went heavy on social media, promoting daily and doing interviews talking about the “new everyone."
 In four days they received 50% of the funding.
 They pledged a goal of $30,000, and in 28 days they got $67,230 from 516 backers.